nKey/layer-parse-module/README.md

 client.initialize(layerProviderID, layerKeyID, privateKey);
 ```

-Finally, you must create Parse Cloud fundtion to call the layerIdentityToke function in the module.
+Finally, you must create Parse Cloud fundtion to call the layerIdentityToken function in the module.
 Your Cloud function will look something like this:

 ```javascript
 Parse.Cloud.define("generateToken", function(request, response) {